carlosrgzm/ActivityLog/README.md

 All params for ActivityLogData() are optional.
 The 'user_id' is automatically set to the current user if you have 'auto_set_user_id' => true in your activitylog.php config file.

+You must review the config/activitylog.php to be sure all params are correct.